 When other people do not understand the reasons for this behavior it often leads to rejection and criticism.
 Impulsivity can, therefore, lead to social isolation as the person alienates existing friendships and cannot make new ones.

-Feinberg Health Care Solutions is extremely well-versed in the arena of TBI.
+Feinberg Consulting is extremely well-versed in the arena of TBI.
 A Case Manager can be instrumental in providing families and individuals with concrete steps in combating a TBI.
 There are thousands of individuals who have shown marked improvement under professional direction and coaching.